 Restaurants and Bars

 - If you are ordering directly from the bartender, it's not expected to leave a tip in a bar or pub in Hong Kong.
-You can leave more money if you receive excellent service or if you are purchasing large rounds of drinks for a large group of people, you can round up and leave a little change for the bartender.
+You can leave more money if you receive excellent service, or if you are purchasing large rounds of drinks for a large group of people, you can round up and leave a little change for the bartender.

 Taxi or cab drivers don’t expect to be tipped, but it is normal to leave the driver a small tip by rounding up your fare to an even number and letting them keep the change.

 It's common in Hong Kong establishments to find an attendant in the bathroom, especially in upscale restaurants.
-These attendants go above just handing you a towel and some will even dry your hands for your or give you a spritz of aftershave or perfume before you go.
+These attendants go above just handing you a towel, and some will even dry your hands or give you a spritz of aftershave or perfume before you go.
 Even if you turn down the personal hand-dry and perfume, it's customary to leave a few coins for the attendants as they are also responsible for keeping the bathroom clean.

 Spas and Salons